robotDuckCoder/LSP_REPO_orangeTree43/LSP_REPO_orangeTree43/src/org/howard/edu/lsp/assignment3/docs/AI_PROMPTS.md

 Here’s how I would think about it at a design level (no code, just concepts):

-Response 4 then went on to detail how I could implement an interface based contract, which I again see as over complicated for a single specific transformation, if I need to implement another transformation, then it will be useful to implement, but in this case the cost outweighs the benefit.
+Response 4 then went on to detail how I could implement an interface based contract, which did not help me much in implementing an interface, so I went on to look at a stack overflow page which described interfaces to me in a much simpler and more straightforward way. https://stackoverflow.com/questions/3355408/explaining-interfaces-to-students is the stack overflow page.

 END OF AI TRANSCRIPT.